mui/material-ui/docs/pages/blog/making-customizable-components.md

 To avoid these problems you can integrate styles directly into your JS code. 🎉

 Because the level of customization varies across projects, MUI's components can be customized in several different ways.
-For more information on this topic, check out the [Customization documentation](https://mui.com/material-ui/customization/how-to-customize/).
+For more information on this topic, check out the [Material UI customization documentation](https://mui.com/material-ui/customization/how-to-customize/).

 ## Logic modification